tzlibre/tzlibre/README.md

 Following these steps you'll be able to import a `secret_key` from Librebox to `tzlibre-client`:

 1. **Export unencrypted key from LibreBox.**
-   - go to Settings->Export Private Key.
+   - go to Settings→Export Private Key.
 It will show an unencrypted private key (`edsk...`)

 2. **Prepare the prefixed private key string.**
    - Open a text editor, paste the `edsk...` string and prepend it with the string `unencrypted:`